alik-git/duckietown-mbrl-lib/index.md

 $$loss_{model} = rewloss + imgloss + KLloss * KD_const$$

-The actor loss is the loss from the actor network, which is a
+The actor loss is the loss from the actor network, which is described in the following:

 ### Dreamer evaluation